 The university’s campus is less than two miles east of the Las Vegas Strip, and just over three miles from the location where a gunman killed 60 people and wounded hundreds more who were attending a music festival back in October, 2017 in one of the worst mass shootings in U.S. history.

 The shooting was the 630th mass shooting in the U.S. in 2023, according to the gun violence archive, which defines a mass shooting as a shooting where a minimum of four victims are injured or killed.
-The figure is less than the 2022 and 2021, when the archive recorded 645 and 690 mass shootings, respectively.
+The figure is less than the total in 2022 and 2021, when the archive recorded 645 and 690 mass shootings, respectively.

 According to the same source, more than 40,000 people have died from gun violence so far in 2023, including roughly 22,500 suicides and 17,600 homicides.